gadimli93/tech-blog/202101_arcus_data_distribution.md

  - How much data do we need to relocate, when the list of cluster nodes changes due to the addition or removal of nodes?
  - Are the data uniformly distributed across the nodes?

-From now on I will introduce three data distribution policies that are mainly used in key-value stores.
+From now on, I will introduce three data distribution policies that are mainly used in key-value stores.

 ### 1. Data Distribution Policy with Modulo